bscotch/stitch/README.md

 + perf: A code change that improves performance
 + test: Adding missing or correcting existing tests
 + chore: Changes to the build process or auxiliary tools and libraries such as documentation generation

+### Legend

++ ❌ something that is not yet completed
++ ✅ something that has been completed, in the context of other things that have not, to make it easier to track todos.
++ ⚠  something that the user should pay very close attention to in order to stay out of trouble